agarciamontoro/leap-motion-project/README.md

 When you finish the tutorial, you can start playing with the ball and with its colors.
 Try to touch it with one hand, the other, or even both of them!

-## *If you only want to know only how is it does the current version, go to Secon assignment*
+*Note: if you just want to know about the current version, go to SeconD assignment section*
 ## First assignment
 ### Problem considered
 The final goal is to improve and make more real the interaction with the computer through the use of the Leap Motion device and its developer API.